psychemedia/pentrich-uprising/pentrich-rising.md

  Luddite thread; Notts vs Hudds Luddism; revolt thread; anti-government feeling / state oppressive use of capital sentences

 Denman as a common theme

+Set basd around three people:

+- George Mellor
+- Edward Baines
+- Thomas Denman

+Folklore in the sense of me forming an impression and telling tales based on things I heard about the topics from contemporary news topics